 Book a hotel either at your departing end and fly early Saturday morning, or book a hotel airport on arrival.
 That way you will have had a great night's sleep and be ready to explore your new surrounds full of energy, not sleepy and grumpy with your travel mate/s.

 No one checks luggage on short flights anymore.
 If it doesn't fit in a carry on sized bag, then you don't need it.
 A safe size is 56 x 45 x 25 cm, and many of the airlines only restrict the size of your bag and not the weight.
+You want to pack smart, so a light wheelie case with 4 wheels or a great carry on backpack.

 Travelling carry on saves the hassle of waiting at the luggage carousel, but remember you will be going through security, so make sure that all of your aerosols and liquids are packed in a regulation clear plastic bag and are the allowable size.
 I've spent at least £25 pounds replacing full sized face wash bottles my husband continually leaves in his wet back.
 There's no real way of getting around it.
 Get some small refillable bottles like these, or be prepared to keep buying travel size.